What is Traditional Crafts|The difference between traditional crafts and their history and appeal

 Echizen Uchihamono_Image

-The traditionally crafted kitchen knives introduced here are called "Echizen Uchihamono," which originated in 1337 when sickles were made for farmers.
-Its characteristics are that it is thin, light, and strong.
-Not only does it use the ancient Japanese casting technique of "hand sharpening," but it also has a technique unique to Echizen Uchihamono.
+The traditional craft of kitchen knives introduced here is called "Echizen Uchihamono," which originated in 1337 when people made sickles for farmers.Features are thin, lightweight, and durableEchizen hammered blades are made using the traditional Japanese casting technique of "hand sharpening.
+Not only does it use the ancient Japanese casting technique of "hand sharpening," but it also has a technique unique to Echizen hammered blades.

 The Role of Traditional Crafts in Today's World